teor2345/walking-onions-wip/specs/02-endives-and-snips.md

        ? sbody : bstr .cbor RelayRootDocument,
     ]
     RootDocSignature = [
-       ; Mutlisignature of the two digests below.
+       ; Multisignature of the two digests below.
        [ + SingleSig / MultiSig ],

        ; Lifespan information.
 As with SNIPs, this is included as part